wqking/obfupy/doc/options_and_callback.md

 All transformers support `callbackData` with below member functions

-#### getOptions()

-Returns the options object.
-There is always an options object in the callback data, even if the transformer doesn't have options argument in its contructor.
-The options object has at least one property `enabled`, set it to `False` will skip further transforming.

 #### isFile()

 Returns `True` if current processing context is file.
 It always returns `True` for most transformers.
 In transformer Rewriter it may return `False` if the processing context is class or function.